 Here’s what I mean:

 Conduction-style heating keeps your herb cooking while you’re vape is on, whether you’re drawing or not.
-This leads to waist.
+This leads to waste.

 It has extremely powerful extraction (read the potency paragraph).

-Its bowl is pretty large for a portable: 0,3 grams, and the minimum amount you need to produce satisfying hits is 0,1-0,15 grams.
-Which is not too bad actually.
+Its bowl has a regular capacity for a portable vaporizer: 0,3 grams and the minimum amount you need to produce satisfying hits is 0,1-0,15 grams.
+This is not too bad actually.
 It’s better than the PAX 2 for example.

 So even though the Boundless CFX is not a very efficient vaporizer by its core design (conduction, large bowl)…

-Because its extraction is so powerful, you will get medicated PROPERLY with 0,1-0,15 grams (a bit too proper too my liking at the highest temperatures 😉 )
+Because its extraction is so powerful, you will get medicated PROPERLY with 0.15 grams.

 Ease of Use (8.5)